 When you hear the word “addiction”, what typically comes to mind?
 Needles?
 Alcohol?
 Pills?
 As Jim Owens, MA, LPC explains, addiction is much simpler, including everything from substances to technology, screen time, work, shopping, and even sugar.
 Addictions and distractions are used to manage pain—but in the process, end up damaging our brains, our relationships, and our ability to find lasting happiness.
 Jim gives scientific evidence and practical advice for overcoming wounds, to help hurt people become healed people.

-At the conclusion of this talk, you will also be able to hear a bonus sample of the March CD of the Month: Know Your Story: The Love God in the Narrative of Your Life by Sr. Miriam James Heidland, SOLT.
+At the conclusion of this talk, you will also be able to hear a bonus sample of the CD: Know Your Story: The Love God in the Narrative of Your Life by Sr. Miriam James Heidland, SOLT.

 |Min Qty||Price for each|

 We are pleased to offer parish pricing on this item.
 If you are already set up to order on behalf of a parish, please log in and select “PARISH” at the top right hand corner of the website.

 To get set up to place parish orders with Parish Access, contact your Parish Consultant or call Customer Service at 866-767-3155.

 The clergy sexual abuse scandals have rocked the Catholic Church and caused a crisis of faith (and of evangelization) for many.
 When facing such a daunting and terrible crisis, it can be difficult to find the right way forward.